 I continue to travel the high stakes live poker tournament circuit on a regular basis.
 If there is a large event in the U.S. or Europe, you can find me there.
 I also play high stakes online tournaments when I am outside of the U.S. I am ranked in the top 100 poker players in the world, according to the Global Poker Index.

 I currently split my time between New York City, Europe, and Canada.
 I am married to the wonderful Amie Broder, a lawyer from Brooklyn, New York.
-When I am in NYC, I spend most of my time coaching students, writing poker books (so far, I have authored 9 books, including the best-selling Excelling at No-Limit Hold’em) and cultivating my training site, FloatTheTurn.com.
+When I am in NYC, I spend most of my time with my son James, coaching students at PokerCoaching.com, writing poker books (so far, I have authored 9 books, including the best-selling Excelling at No-Limit Hold’em) and cultivating my training site, FloatTheTurn.com.
 I enjoy working out, eating right, hiking, reading, and progressing in all aspects of life.

 For up-to-date information, please follow me on Twitter @JonathanLittle